×

 If you have not spent a lot of time in Trujillo, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Trujillo, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Trujillo for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with significant upfront costs, including a down payment, closing costs, and potential renovation expenses.
 It also requires a long-term financial commitment and may limit your flexibility to move.
 On the other hand, renting a home in Trujillo could be a more suitable option if you're not planning to stay long-term or if you prefer not to have the financial responsibility of owning a home.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are typically the landlord's responsibility.
 However, renting doesn't allow you to build equity and may not offer the same level of stability as owning a home.
 Rent prices can also increase over time.
-Before making a decision, it's important to thoroughly research the local real estate market, consider your financial situation, and consult with a real estate professional or financial advisor," explained one expat living in Trujillo, Honduras.
+Before making a decision, it's important to thoroughly research the local real estate market, consider your financial situation, and consult with a real estate professional or financial advisor," said one expat in Trujillo.

 What should I pack when moving to Trujillo?